Pulse induction metal detector, built on the Arduino Nano.

 Project tutorial by Mirko Pavleski

-This project is opened circuit, but closed source of firmware.
+This is closed source project.

 Or connect with your social account: